 Can UNT’s academic leaders awaken to different ways of being in leadership together?
 Can we move beyond individual agendas to processes of co-learning and co-evolution that lead to wise action and change?
 Can that lead to greater student success?
 Increased enrollment?
 Better student retention?
 Stronger research collaborations?
 New innovative ideas, programs and initiatives?

 "Yes" many answered after participating in one of the Art of Participatory Leadership workshops, led by facilitators Chris Corrigan, Caitlin Frost and Tenneson Woolf.

-Provost Cowley brings together groups of 40 academic leaders and faculty members each year to strengthen their leadership skills and learn new methods of achieving collaborative work.
+Each year, the Provost's Office brings together groups of 40 academic leaders and faculty members to strengthen their leadership skills and learn new methods of achieving collaborative work.
 They participate in a three-day workshop designed to help them build on their leadership skills, add new techniques for facing increasingly complex work, and work more collaboratively to find new solutions.
-In addition, a group of 30 leaders engaged in an Advanced Practice of Participatory Leadership program designed to deepen participatory skills.
+In addition, a group of 30 leaders engage in an Advanced Practice of Participatory Leadership program designed to deepen participatory skills.

-“The workshop supplied me with new techniques useful for making better decisions and engaging in more effective leadership,” said Matthew Eshbaugh-Soha, Chair of Political Science.
+“The workshop supplied me with new techniques useful for making better decisions and engaging in more effective leadership." — Matthew Eshbaugh-Soha, Chair of Political Science.

 - The Art of Hosting is an approach to leadership that scales up from personal to the systemic using personal practice, dialogue, facilitation and the co-creation of innovation to address complex challenges.